fspaolo/gfw-problem/README.md

 <br/>

-> **NOTE.** Because we want to minimize the development time, it seems practical not focusing on the SAR phase information in the first implementation of the system.
+> **NOTE.** Because we want to minimize the development time, it seems practical not to focus on the SAR phase information in the first implementation of the system.
 This is experimental and will likely require substantial research.
 This will also require additional development as the complex data is not easily available and the phase information requires sophisticated pre-processing.
 We aim at implementing, testing and adapting working methods first, and then investigating further improvements to the vessel-detection problem.

 # Roadmap